charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 Install the [Docker Community Edition](https://docs.docker.com/install/linux/docker-ce/ubuntu/) on Ubuntu.

-There are two scripts in **JsObjects/Utilities/InstallScripts**:
+There is a script in **JsObjects/Utilities/InstallScripts**:

-- InstallDocker
+- DockerInstall

 Run the script.